Pgamboan/Proyecto-FIS/Third_Increment.md

 Once the team had a better idea of what our product should be able to do, we continued on to the creation of the system’s functional and non-functional requirements:

-FR001: The skill will be able to control the on/off options menu of WoL protocol compatible devices through the Alexa assistant.
+* FR001: The skill will be able to control the on/off options menu of WoL protocol compatible devices through the Alexa assistant.
-(NFR001): The user will be able to control the skill from any Alexa-enabled device.
+  * (NFR001): The user will be able to control the skill from any Alexa-enabled device.
-(NFR002): The user can specify the type of action to be performed: startup, shutdown, sleep, restart and hibernate.
+  * (NFR002): The user can specify the type of action to be performed: startup, shutdown, sleep, restart and hibernate.
-FR002: Implement, through Microsoft Azure services, a web application where the IP/MAC addresses of the devices will be entered.
+* FR002: Implement, through Microsoft Azure services, a web application where the IP/MAC addresses of the devices will be entered.
-(NFR003): The Azure platform will notify the developers of any error with the application.
+  * (NFR003): The Azure platform will notify the developers of any error with the application.
-(NFR004): Only developers have access to the database/platform.
+  * (NFR004): Only developers have access to the database/platform.
-(NFR005): The user will have to log in with their Amazon account to link their data with Alexa.
+  * (NFR005): The user will have to log in with their Amazon account to link their data with Alexa.
-FR003: Implement, through the web application, a bot wizard to help the user enter the IP and MAC address into the database.
+* FR003: Implement, through the web application, a bot wizard to help the user enter the IP and MAC address into the database.
-(NFR006): The bot will assist by means of a tutorial, the way in which the corresponding addresses should be entered.
+  * (NFR006): The bot will assist by means of a tutorial, the way in which the corresponding addresses should be entered.
-(NFR007): As a "pop up" the bot will issue a message in case of entering a wrong IP/MAC address.
+  * (NFR007): As a "pop up" the bot will issue a message in case of entering a wrong IP/MAC address.
-FR004: There will be a tutorial to show users how to initialize the Alexa skill inside their devices.
+* FR004: There will be a tutorial to show users how to initialize the Alexa skill inside their devices.
-(NFR008): The tutorial will be opened automatically when the user indicates the corresponding addresses in the bot database.
+  * (NFR008): The tutorial will be opened automatically when the user indicates the corresponding addresses in the bot database.

-once the team had a better grasp of how the process of development was going to be, what it was going to take to fully develop our product and of our own skills we made a redesign of the system’s requirements:
+Although we now had a better idea of the product, the requirements still needed refinements.
+So we had team discussions on how viable were the requirements from the first sprint, what it was going to take to fully develop our product and of our own skills we made a redesign of the system’s requirements:

-FR001: The skill will be able to control the on/off options menu of WoL protocol compatible devices through the Alexa assistant.
+* FR001: The skill will be able to control the on/off options menu of WoL protocol compatible devices through the Alexa assistant.
-(NFR001): The user will be able to control the skill from any Alexa-enabled device.
+  * (NFR001): The user will be able to control the skill from any Alexa-enabled device.
-(NFR002): The user can specify the type of action to be performed: startup, shutdown, sleep, restart and hibernate.
+  * (NFR002): The user can specify the type of action to be performed: startup, shutdown, sleep, restart and hibernate.
-FR002: Develop a web application where the MAC address of the devices will be registered.
+* FR002: Develop a web application where the MAC address of the devices will be registered.
-(NFR004): Only developers have access to the database/platform.
+  * (NFR004): Only developers have access to the database/platform.
-(NFR005): The user will have to log in with their Amazon account to link their data with Alexa.
+  * (NFR005): The user will have to log in with their Amazon account to link their data with Alexa.
-(NFR006): There will be a tutorial on how to find and register the Mac address.
+  * (NFR006): There will be a tutorial on how to find and register the Mac address.
-(NFR007):There will be a tutorial to show users how to initialize the Alexa skill inside their devices.
+  * (NFR007):There will be a tutorial to show users how to initialize the Alexa skill inside their devices.

 ## Diseño